-There are three leveraged tokens for every underlying token or index listed on FTX: BULL, BEAR, and HEDGE.
+There are five leveraged tokens for every underlying token or index listed on FTX: BULL, BEAR, HEDGE, MOON, and DOOM.

 Each of these has an associated account on FTX that takes leveraged positions on the perpetual futures, and can be created/redeemed for its share of the assets of that account.
 Those tokens are then withdrawable from FTX as ERC20 tokens.

 TAV: the total net asset value of an account on FTX, equal to the sum of all of the positive and negative positions and balances.

 NAV: the value of an account per token issued, = TAV / Circulation.